 If you would like more information, or you would like a particular area screened for late-successional/old growth forest using LiDAR, contact John Hagan at [email protected]

-Late-successional/Old-growth (LSOG) Project
+Late-successional/Old-growth (LSOG) Mapping Project

 How LiDAR Works

 LiDAR stands for Light Detection and Ranging.
-It involves firing a laser beam, usually from an airplane, toward the ground (Fig. 2).
+It involves firing a laser beam, usually from an airplane, toward the ground (see below).
 The laser beam is reflected off of anything it hits, both the trees and the ground below.
 Because the laser beam is moving at the speed of light, the difference in the time it takes the first return to get back to the plane and the last return to get back to the plane tells us how tall the tree is.
 That is, the time difference is converted to a very accurate tree height (within 10 cm).
 Some of the laser beams bounce off of tree branches.
-The end result is a massive digital “point cloud” that basically paints a 3-dimensional view of the forest.
+The end result is a massive digital “point cloud” that creates a 3-dimensional view of the forest.
 The usable resolution of the publicly available LiDAR is a 1 square meter– extremely fine resolution compared to satellite imagery (30×30 m, or 10x10m).

 John Hagan, Ph.D., Our Climate Common